nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 ### Command APIs ###

-A command API is any API which performs a user initiated operation with a side-effect (i.e. booking an appointment, registering a patient etc.).
+A command API is any API which performs a user-initiated operation with a side-effect (for example, booking an appointment or registering a patient).

 Provider systems **MUST** process command API calls in &lt;250ms.